Frequently Asked Questions

 For recurring personal correspondence, it is usually sufficient if the other party does a "Mark as not spam" or equivalent action once, and any subsequent mail will be correctly delivered to their Inbox.
 This is unfortunately not something we can easily improve on our end.
 It is worth stressing that there is a continuous "mud-wrestling" across the massive providers: on numerous occasions, they have rejected or marked as spam innocent streams of inbound mail from their peers.
 Yes, we are talking about GMail binning O365 binning Yahoo binning GMail...
 O365 is especially notorious for binning legitimate mail from everyone, including themselves.
 Moral: no guarantees even if you use a Big Tech account.

 For an immediate and ground-level view of this issue, please do read our Privacy policy.
 Our commitment to protecting your privacy is legally supported by the jurisdiction in which we operate (Sweden has strong laws protecting free speech and anonymity of private individuals, as well as being subject to EU-wide GDPR legislation).
-We are only compelled to cooperate with authorities in case you are specifically targeted by an investigation with reasonable suspicion that you are (or have been) breaking laws that apply here.
-We might also undertake investigations of account activity on our own initiative, in case our automated monitoring systems alert us to potentially abusive or illegal activities.
+Your legitimate right to privacy might be violated for two (possibly related) reasons: either we are legally compelled to cooperate with law enforcement, or our internal monitoring alerts us to signs of abuse, leading us to investigate account activity on our own.
 We do this to protect ourselves, your fellow users, and the wider Internet community from consequences and liabilities that would arise should we let such activities run rampant.

 For a broader view, you need to understand a couple things about email privacy.
 The most important aspect is that email (at least as we know it today, defined by RFC 821 and its successors) is inherently insecure, and cannot be secured in a way that works reasonably well for a critical mass of users.
 End-to-end encryption can help in certain cases, but is prone to complexity, has severe difficulties hiding metadata, and is overall a solution we cannot in good conscience recommend to anyone.

 To be clear, we do not claim that we are more secure, only that we are not inherently less secure than the providers in question.
 If datacenter doors get kicked in and hard drives get confiscated, AltMail.se will only yield a soup of ones and zeroes, impossible to distinguish from random noise without the encryption keys of our servers and backups – but we do not placate ourselves as being more "secure" or keeping you more "private" than any responsible player in this game.
-Instead, we provide uncrippled, first class IMAP access to your mailbox (as all providers always should).
-This allows you to download your email from us every 15 minutes, and permanently delete it from our server.
-In that case, you leave nothing in our trust that you would not also entrust to a more "secure" provider.
+Instead, we provide uncrippled, first class IMAP access to your mailbox (as all providers should, but too many of them fail to do).
+This allows you to download your incoming email from us every 15 minutes, and permanently delete it from our server.
+If that (technically unavoidable) level of trust is still too much for you, you really have no choice but hosting your own email.

 In conclusion: when it comes to privacy, we do not see a way around the need to trust your own provider.
 And even then, you better not have to conduct any sensitive communications with someone who has an account at GMail or Yahoo, or uses Microsoft Exchange...

 Perhaps the smartest attitude, in the face of confidential information, is to "assume that everything is compromised, and act accordingly."
-In our humble view, email is simply not an appropriate channel when there is a need for exchanging secrets between parties (potentially including the need to hide the fact of communicating in the first place).
+In our humble view, email is simply not an appropriate channel when there is a need for exchanging secrets (including the need to hide the fact of communication taking place).
 Email is simply not the right tool for that.

 We are old-school UNIX sysadmins and programmers, people who like simple old boring tech that just works.
 We abhor social media, attention-draining gadgets, abusive ad tech (is there any other kind?), the gamification of everything, and the pervasive damage to society (both online and AFK) that all these have brought about.
-We started AltMail.se because it was easier for us to do it than to not do it.
+We started AltMail.se for ourselves, and later made it available to the public to serve those who appreciate it.
+You know who you are!